fabiandriessen/Parking_Munich/README.md

 ## How to use the project

-To use the project, open a CMD that has access your Python installation.
+To use the project, open a CMD that has access to your Python installation.

 1. cd *path to folder*
 2. activate *specific environment with all required packages*